jasonhand/devopschampion/_posts/2020-03-04-Detection.md

 Alerting a person to a spike in CPU usage isn't as valuable these days.
 Especially those in the process of adopting the cloud.
 Instead, we want to know when our customer is experiencing a problem while using our system.

-What the problem is will vary but the methods used to determine when a human needs to get involved have evolved.
+The problems will vary but the methods used to determine when a human needs to get involved have evolved.

 By monitoring systems in a way that matches the customer's perspective we can see when they experience a problem rather than we *think* we experienced a problem.